fbpx

 The Criminalization of Psychedelics

-There are various dimensions to this story of psychedelic drug criminalization.
-One significant factor was the influence of Western medicine and pharmaceutical corporations that saw psychedelics as a threat to their business models.
-Additionally, the political climate surrounding drug usage became increasingly polarized in the wake of major events like World War II and the Vietnam War, leading to harsher penalties for recreational drug use.
+There are many dimensions to this story of psychedelic drug criminalization.
+A big factor was the influence of Western medicine and pharmaceutical corporations that saw psychedelics as a threat to their business models.
+Moreover, the political climate around drug usage became more polarized in the wake of major events like World War II and the Vietnam War, which led to stricter penalties for recreational drug use.

-It is critical to note that such policies have been incredibly ineffective at curbing substance use overall.
-Prohibition has forced users into unregulated markets where quality control is often nonexistent, exposing them to greater health risks.
-These policies have also perpetuated racism and discrimination against marginalized communities where drug usage is more prevalent.
+In conclusion, it is crucial to note that such policies have been incredibly ineffective in curbing substance use at large.
+Prohibition has forced users into unregulated markets where quality control is often nonexistent, thus exposing them to greater health risks.
+Such policies have also perpetuated racism and discrimination against marginalized communities where drug usage is more prevalent.

-In one instance, research conducted by Dr Sidney Cohen discovered that LSD could be effective in treating alcoholism.
-However, due to complex social attitudes around drugs during the time period of his research (1963), Cohen’s findings were dismissed by authorities who decided only non-hallucinogenic chemicals could be approved for addiction treatment.
+In one case, a study done by Dr Sidney Cohen found that LSD was useful in the treatment of alcoholism.
+Due to complex social attitudes towards drugs at the time of his research (1963), Cohen’s findings were rejected by authorities who determined only non-hallucinogenic chemicals could be approved for addiction treatment.

 The history of psychedelic substances shows how sociopolitical issues can shape prohibition policies towards certain groups and substances through exploitative narratives based on fear and lack of understanding.
-Understanding their past can help us craft better decriminalization laws based on empathy, social justice values which prioritize harm reduction over punitive regulation.
+Understanding their past can help us craft better decriminalization laws based on empathy and social justice values that prioritize harm reduction over punitive regulation.

 The Psychedelic Renaissance